Use this SleepFoundation.org link for the most current discount on ZQuiet products

 Use this SleepFoundation.org link for the most current discount on QuietOn products

-Though they have a higher price-point than many traditional earplugs, some sleepers may find the QuietOn Sleep Earbuds worth the added cost.
-These earbuds have an active noise-canceling feature that reduces both ambient and snoring sounds.
+Though they have a higher price-point than many traditional earplugs, some sleepers may find the QuietOn 3lseep earbuds worth the added cost.
+The earbuds have an active noise-canceling feature that reduces both ambient and snoring sounds.

 Background noise is sampled by a microphone, then canceled by a speaker using phase-shifted sound.
 The earbuds are most effective at canceling low-frequency sounds like snoring and airplane noise.
 A switch lets users choose between silencing and hearing modes.
 This feature allows you to activate noise canceling when you need it or turn it off to hear your partner.

 They’re small enough to fit in your ears without causing discomfort and the foam tips are moldable.
-Side, back, and stomach sleepers are all likely to find the QuietOn Earbuds comfortable, thanks to their sleek design.
-Each set comes with three ear tip sizes and you can purchase additional tips as needed.
+Side, back, and stomach sleepers are all likely to find the earbuds comfortable thanks to their sleek design.
+Each set comes with four ear tip sizes and you can purchase additional tips as needed.

 Use this SleepFoundation.org link for the most current discount on Eargasm products